-NOTE: Memory profiles can be set without the vehicle in PARK, but the vehicle must be in PARK to recall a memory profile.
+- Memory profiles can be set without the vehicle in PARK, but the vehicle must be in PARK to recall a memory profile. - To set a memory profile to your RKE Key Fob, refer to "Linking And Unlinking The Remote Keyless Entry Key Fob To Memory" in this section.

-Linking And Unlinking The Remote Keyless Entry Transmitter To Memory
+Linking And Unlinking The Remote Keyless Entry Key Fob To Memory

-Your RKE transmitters can be programmed to recall one of two pre-programmed memory profiles by pressing the UNLOCK button on the RKE transmitter.
+Your RKE Key Fobs can be programmed to recall one of two pre-programmed memory profiles by pushing the UNLOCK button on the RKE Key Fob.

-NOTE: Before programming your RKE transmitters to memory and If your vehicle is equipped with a touch-screen, you must select the "Memory To FOB" feature through the Uconnect® system.
-Refer to "Uconnect® Settings" in "Understanding Your Instrument Panel" for further information.
+NOTE: Before programming your RKE Key Fobs to memory the feature has to be selected.

+• If your vehicle is equipped with a touchscreen, you must select the "Memory To Fob" feature through the

+Uconnect system.
+Refer to "Uconnect Settings " in "Understanding Your Instrument Panel" for further information.

-If your vehicle is not equipped with a touchscreen, you must select the "Key Fob Linked To Memory" feature through the Electronic Vehicle Information Center (EVIC).
-Refer to "Electronic Vehicle Information Center (EVIC)" in "Understanding Your Instrument Panel" for further information.
+• If your vehicle is not equipped with a touchscreen, you must select the "Key Fob Linked To Memory" feature through the Electronic Vehicle Information Center (EVIC) or Driver Information Display (DID).
+Refer to "Electronic Vehicle Information Center (EVIC)" or "Driver Information Display (DID)" in "Understanding Your Instrument Panel" for further information.

-To program your RKE transmitters, perform the follow-ing:
+To program your RKE Key Fobs, perform the following:

-1. Cycle the vehicles ignition to the Off position.

-2. Select desired memory profile (1) or (2).
+- 1. Cycle the vehicles ignition to the Off position. - 2.
+Select desired memory profile (1) or (2).